CouncilofLorien/counciloflorien.github.io/docs/emended/metd-emended.md

 {: .text-center .text-gamma }
 NOTES

-These Emended Rules provide the original published text with emendations from errata and official clarifications.
-Such emendations are annotated.
-The rules also include corrections to minor typographical, grammatical, clerical, and typesetting issues in the original text.
-Such corrections are not marked or annotated.
-Any correction beyond a minor issue would be annotated.
+The Emended Rules provide the published text with additions and emendations from offiicial errata and clarifications along with corrections to minor typographical, grammatical, clerical, and typesetting issues.
+Typically, errata will be reflected directly in the text while clarifications will be below the text and labeled "**Clarification**."
+Certain clarifications are given directly in the text when appropriate.
+All changes in the wording of the text are annotated but corrections to minor issues are not.

+The Emended Rules also include notices and comments beyond the official errata and clarifications.
+A **Notice** calls attention to certain rules or cards.
+A **Comment** explains a rule.

 [^capture]: There is no _Capture_ keyword in _MECCG_.
 [^crf-terms-ahunt]: See CRF 15, Rulings by Term, [Ahunt Manifestations](/original/rulings/crf-15/#ahunt-manifestations)